 Signing Up for G Suite Basic

-You can sign up for a 14-day free trial, but it’s $5 per month per person once you start paying; if keeping costs to a minimum is a major consideration, it might be a good idea to set G Suite Basics up for your core administration team and wait until your G Suite for Non-profits kicks in before you sign everyone else up.
-That’ll keep your costs down while you wait for your non-profit account to get approved.
+You can sign up for a 14-day free trial, but it’s $5 per month per person after the trial ends.
+If you want to keep costs to a minimum, only set up a few users on your account until your G Suite for Nonprofits kicks in.
+That’ll keep your costs down while you wait for your nonprofit account to get approved.